ENEMY SOLDERS ARE MARCHING THROUGH THE STREETS OF YOUR HOMETOWN

 RAW & VISCERAL

+WAR MACHINES unfolds in a Ukraine caught in the throes of present-day conflict.
 The setting is a character in its own right, oscillating between the rubble-strewn streets of besieged cities and the sprawling, desolate countryside that tells its own tale of neglect and devastation.
-Amidst this backdrop, our characters navigate through once-bustling towns now ghostly and silent, past buildings pockmarked with the scars of battle.

 STYLE & TONE